Reality Is Simple

 Reality is very simple.
 It’s just this.
 The sound of rain, the taste of tea, the sensations in the body, the cool breeze on the skin, the sound of the airplane passing overhead.
 In this simple experiencing, there is no subject and object, just undivided presence.
 Not those word-labels, but the seamless reality, the direct experiencing, to which they point.
 Simple, simple, simple.
 Just This.

-Thinking shows up, conversations happen, we watch the News, we read Facebook posts, emotions arise—and suddenly reality seems much more complicated.
+Thinking shows up, conversations happen.
+We watch the News, check social media, go to work, interact with family and others.
+Emotions arise—and suddenly reality seems much more complicated.
 We have the sense, intermittently, of being “me” and not “you,” of being “here” and not “over there,” of believing “this” and not “that.”
 And this is how reality functions—it’s not a problem.
 It’s the Great Play, the dance of polarity.
-Opinions arise, storylines, ethical questions, differences of opinion, arguments, agreements.
+Opinions arise, storylines, ethical questions, differences of opinion, arguments, agreements, frustrations, disappointments, unexpected changes.
 We seem to have various problems that need to be addressed—a broken door, a bad knee, a flat tire, a sick dog, a difficult co-worker.
 And yet, ALL of this is also happening choicelessly and effortlessly—even the apparent efforts and choices we seemingly make.

 Urges arise.
 Interests arise.
 Opinions arise.
 Stories arise.
 Decisions happen.
 Emotional weather passes through—happy, sad, fearful, angry, depressed, anxious, blissful, joyous.
 Different experiences show up—waking, dreaming, the no-experience of deep sleep.
 We feel alternately energetic or tired, passionate or bored, calm or agitated.
 We fall in love, we get divorced.
 Babies are born, people die.
 Empires rise and fall.
 Solar systems come and go.
 Pain happens, and pleasure.
 An infinite kaleidoscopic array of ever-changing experiences.
 And if we observe closely, they are all happening by themselves, effortlessly and choicelessly.
 And they all happen right here at zero distance.
 Even the appearance of “over there,” even the appearance of time and space, past and future, here and there ALL appear right here at zero distance—utterly immediate, no gap, no seer apart from what is seen, simply undivided seeing-being.